Orepap/Clust3D/TMDC Parameters.md

 **random_state**: Positive integer (<=10000).
 Determines the random state of the algorithm.
 Choosing a value eliminates the stochastic nature of the “points” neuron initialization and chooses the same combinations every time TMDC is run as a whole.
 (Default: a random value each time TMDC is run)

 ______________________________________________________________________________

+**All of TMDC's parameters can be seen in the main.py file along with their default parameters**